Vishwakarma-Shubham/UserCRUDApp/README.md

 mysql -u root -p < /var/www/html/UserCRUDApp/php-backend/config/Import.sql
 ```

-7. Change the localhost with your react-app ip in the CORS header in php-backend/public/index.php
+7. Change the localhost with your react-app IP in the CORS header in php-backend/public/index.php

 8. Change the 'db_password' value with the Mariadb Password {Set during the mysql_secure_installation} in the php-backend/config/config.php

-9. Open the WebBrowser and goto http://localhost {#Replace localhost with your private/public IP} for react-app
+9. Open the WebBrowser and goto http://{server_ip} {#Replace {server_ip} with your private/public IP} for react-app